 Calorie restriction is out, and the zig zag diet (aka calorie shifting, aka metabolic confusion diet) is in.
-Don’t let the negative connotations of its names fool you—this is a much healthier way to diet than traditional calorie restriction.
-Over the years, researchers have looked into why sticking to a restrictive diet with a set caloric goal can lead to weight gain or plateauing after just a few weeks.
+Over the years, many have wondered why sticking to a restrictive diet with a set caloric goal can lead to weight gain or plateauing after just a few weeks.

 As it turns out, when your body gets used to a set caloric intake, it starts to burn fewer calories overall.
-That means if you’re stuck eating the same amount of calories each day, your body will eventually catch up, and you’ll end up gaining weight or plateauing.
+That means if you continue eating the same amount of calories each day, your body will eventually catch up, and you stop losing weight or even regain it.

 This isn’t a modern-day phenomenon.
-When hunter-gatherers were faced with periods of starvation, their bodies would adapt in order to conserve energy and go into a sort of metabolic hibernation mode.
-So your diet failing isn’t you being lazy—it’s science (5).
+It’s thought that when hunter-gatherers were faced with periods of starvation, their bodies would adapt in order to conserve energy and go into a sort of metabolic hibernation mode.

-Enter the zig zag diet, which takes advantage of this metabolic flexibility.
-It makes you live exactly how the cavemen did—eat one day, feast the next.
+Enter the zig zag diet, which takes advantage of this theory.
+It makes you live exactly how the cavemen might have—eat less one day, feast the next.
 That means you’re constantly switching things up so your body never gets used to a set caloric intake.

 Does this approach work?
 Let’s take a look.